Anjali7070/Anjali7070/README.md

-<h1 align="left">✨ About me !</h1>
+<h1 align="left">👋 Hi, I am Anjali !</h1>

 ###

-<h6 align="left">Hey there ! 👋 My name is Anjali and currently I am pursuing my B.Tech from National Institute of Technology (NIT), Patna in Electronics and Communication Engineering department.
-I am in pre-final year with a strong focus on Data Structures and Analysis, and Web Development.
+<h3 align="left">A pre-final year student at National Institute of Technology (NIT), Patna with a strong focus on Data Structures and Analysis, and Web Development.
 With a passion for coding and creating user-friendly digital experiences, I am dedicated to honing my skills in web development.
-Eager to leverage my technical expertise to design innovative solutions and make a meaningful impact in the world of web technology.💫✨</h6>
+Eager to leverage my technical expertise to design innovative solutions and make a meaningful impact in the world of web technology.💫✨</h3>

 ###